yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL unguided - Enterprise-class networking in Azure.md

 ### Exit criteria

--   One route table with appropriate routes associated with the subnet created in Exercise 7
+-   One route table with appropriate routes associated with the subnet created in Exercise 7.

--   One firewall rule allowing traffic from the 'on-premises' network to flow to the Web subnet where the CloudShop application is deployed
+-   One firewall rule allowing traffic from the 'on-premises' network to flow to the Web subnet where the CloudShop application is deployed.

-From the VM in your 'on-premises' VNet, validate you can browse to the **internal** load balancer IP address, through the firewall, and see the CloudShop application
+From the VM in your 'on-premises' VNet, validate you can browse to the **internal** load balancer IP address, through the firewall, and see the CloudShop application.

 ## After the hands-on lab

 Duration: 10 minutes

 After you have successfully completed the Enterprise-class networking in Azure hands-on lab unguided, you will want to delete the Resource Groups.
 This will free up your subscription from future charges.

+You should follow all steps provided *after* attending the Hands-on lab.